bblais/bblais.github.io-src/content/articles/religion/Miracles again.md

 [Time stamp 3:15:45](https://youtu.be/FLCZFKNiEtg?t=11745)

 Kamil makes the interesting point that the testimonies of different religions only reflect what that particular religion has as a theological component.
 Near death experiences are only reported within religions that support dualism.
 Stories of recalled past memories from past lives only occurs within religions that support reincarnation.
+And why aren't there miracle claims of people spontaneously generating electricity?
 This is totally expected on naturalism, but not expected under theism.
 It's not impossible under theism, but it is an odd omission and speaks to God's motivation.
 James points out that God seems to choose not to use all his abilities -- he could heal amputees, even while someone is in an MRI, but chooses note to.
 God could choose methods that are not so easily confused with memory biases, measurement errors, and other distortions and it is suspicious that he doesn't operate that way.

 ## On Standards of Evidence